Portfolio optimisation with options: Constructing dependence structure for options portfolios

 The above setup leads to a logical conditional dependency measure, which we define in the general and interesting framework of a portfolio consisting of~$n$ options.
 We construct the dependency matrix $\LLa \in \RR^{n\times n}$, where, for $i,j=1,\ldots, n$,

 Note that by construction, $\LLa$ is such that

-When~$\Lambda_{ij}$ is less than~$1$, Option~$\Op^i$ pays out less often when~$\Op^j$ pays out, indicating negative correlation.
-When $\Lambda_{ij}=1$, $\Op^i$ is not affected by the pay out from~$\Op^j$, so that they are somehow independent.
+When~$\Lambda_{ij}<1$, Option~$\Op^i$ pays out less often when~$\Op^j$ does, indicating negative correlation.
+When $\Lambda_{ij}=1$, $\Op^i$ is not affected by the payout from~$\Op^j$, so that they are somehow independent.
 Similarly a value strictly greater than~$1$ indicates positive correlation between the two options.
-Clearly~$\LLa$ is symmetric with non-negative real entries, and therefore the spectral theorem~\cite{spectral} implies that there exist a diagonal matrix~$\boldsymbol{D}$ of real eigenvalues of~$\LLa$ and an orthogonal matrix~$\Qm$ whose columns are the eigenvectors of~$\LLa$ such that $\LLa = \Qm\Am\boldsymbol{D}^{\top}$.
+Clearly~$\LLa$ is symmetric with non-negative real entries, and therefore the spectral theorem~\cite{spectral} implies that there exist a diagonal matrix~$\boldsymbol{D}$ of real eigenvalues of~$\LLa$ and an orthogonal matrix~$\Qm$ whose columns are the eigenvectors of~$\LLa$ such that $\LLa = \Qm\boldsymbol{D}\Qm^{\top}$.